itfrombit/osx_handmade_minimal/README.md

 IMPORTANT
 ---------
-I removed Casey's handmade.cpp/.h files from this repository.
+I removed Casey's game code source files from this repository.

-Once you clone or update from this repository, copy over the handmade.cpp/.h files from Casey's source code.
+Once you clone or update from this repository, copy over the following files from Casey's source code: handmade_platform.h handmade.h handmade.cpp

-This repository works with Casey's handmade.cpp/h files from handmade_hero_025_source.
+This repository works with Casey's handmade.cpp/h files from handmade_hero_029_source.

 Author